AstrobioMike/AstrobioMike.github.io/R/basics.md

 ---
 <br>
 # The gloriousness of indexing
-One of the most powerful things about R is how easy it makes it to parse vectors and tables down to whatever you are interested in via what's known as indexing.
+One of the most powerful things about R is how easy it makes it to parse vectors and tables down to whatever you are interested in via what's known as "indexing".
 Here we'll look at a couple of the ways we can specify what we would like to subset, and we'll see these in practice on a larger scale below.

 Looking back at our vector stored in variable y, it contains 3 values: 5, 6, and 7.
 One way we can subset specific values from this involves using their position in the vector.
 If we specify the vector name, and then put in brackets the position we are interested in, R will return the values for just that (or those) position(s) we specify.